Māori people: Traditional culture

 Archaeological record indicates a gradual evolution of culture.
 In the course of a few centuries, the growing population led to competition for resources and an increase in warfare and an increased frequency of fortified pā.
 Various systems also arose aimed to conserve resources; most of these, such as tapu and rāhui, used religious or supernatural threats to discourage people from taking species at particular seasons or from specified areas.

-Warfare between tribes was common, and Māori would sometimes eat their conquered enemies.
+Warfare between tribes was common, and Māori would sometimes eat their conquered enemies or enslave them.
 Performing arts such as the haka developed from their Polynesian roots, as did carving and weaving.
 Regional dialects arose, with differences in vocabulary and in the pronunciation of some words but the language retained enough similarities to other Eastern Polynesian languages for Tupaia, the Tahitian navigator on James Cook's first voyage in the region to act as an interpreter between Māori and the crew of the Endeavour.

 Belief and religion

 Traditional Māori beliefs have their origins in Polynesian culture.
 Concepts such as tapu (sacred), noa (non-sacred), mana (authority/prestige) and wairua (spirit) governed everyday Māori living, and there are also many Māori deities.
 Today, some Māori follow a variety of Christian faiths such as Presbyterianism, The Church of Jesus Christ of Latter-day Saints, Māori Christian groups such as Rātana and Ringatū, and also Catholic, Anglican and Methodist denominations.
 At the 2018 New Zealand census, 7.7 per cent of Māori were affiliated with Māori religions, beliefs, and philosophies; 29.9 per cent with Christian denominations and 53.5 per cent of Māori claimed no religion.
 Proportions of Christian and irreligious Māori are comparable with European New Zealanders.

 Many Māori people observe spiritual traditions such as tapu and noa.
 Certain objects, areas, or buildings are tapu (spiritually restricted), and must be made noa (unrestricted) by ceremonial action.
-It is common practice, for instance, to remove one's shoes before entering a wharenui (meeting-house) in token of respect for the ancestors who are represented and spiritually present within the wharenui.
+It is common practice, for instance, to remove one's shoes before entering a wharenui (meeting-house), a token of respect for the ancestors who are represented and spiritually present within the wharenui.
 Another spiritual ritual is hurihanga takapau (purification), practised when fishing to ensure there is no tapu on the fish.